-(ii) By electronic means

-The Proxy Form can also be lodged electronically with the Share Registrar of the Company through Boardroom Smart Investor Online Portal at https://www.boardroomlimited.my or email to bsr.helpdesk@boardroomlimited.com.
-Please follow the procedures provided in the Administrative Guide for the AGM in order to deposit the Proxy Form electronically.

-- 11. If you have submitted your Proxy Form(s) and subsequently decide to appoint another person or wish to participate in our electronic AGM by yourself, please write in to bsr.helpdesk@boardroomlimited.com to revoke the earlier appointed proxy forty-eight (48) hours before this meeting. - 12.
-Pursuant to Paragraph 8.29A(1) of the MMLR of Bursa Securities, all the resolutions set out in the Notice of AGM will be put to vote by way of poll.
+- (ii) By electronic means - The Proxy Form can also be lodged electronically with the Share Registrar of the Company through Boardroom Smart Investor Online Portal at https://investor.boardroomlimited.com or email to bsr.helpdesk@boardroomlimited.com.
+Please follow the procedures provided in the Administrative Guide for the 23rd AGM in order to deposit the Proxy Form electronically. - 11.
+If you have submitted your Proxy Form(s) and subsequently decide to appoint another person or wish to participate in our electronic 23rd AGM by yourself, please write in to bsr.helpdesk@boardroomlimited.com to revoke the earlier appointed proxy forty-eight (48) hours before this meeting. - 12.
+Pursuant to Paragraph 8.29A(1) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, all the resolutions set out in the Notice of 23rd AGM will be put to vote by way of poll.